zbruhnke/dockup/README.md

 ## Installation

-Clone the repository and run `docker-compose up`.
-For this, you need to have docker-compose of course.
+1. Clone the repository
+2. Inside the project directory, copy `.env.example` to `.env` and modify environment variables as needed
+3. Run `docker-compose up`

 ## Development